MisterPup/OpenStack-Neat-Ceilometer/README.rst

 ==========================================

 This work is an extension to OpenStack Neat.
 Is has been realized in the context of the Master's Thesis:
-*"A unified framework for resources monitoring and virtual machines migration in OpenStack"*.|br|
+*"A unified framework for resources monitoring and virtual machines migration in OpenStack"*.<br />
 We have **integrated** Ceilometer into Neat.
 Hosta are monitored by checking on samples of a new meter, defined from a combination of host cpu utilization and host memory utilization.
 When a threshold is crossed, an alarm triggers and a request is sent to an endpoint.
 Behind this endpoint there are two